-, , , , , , , , , , , , , , , , , , , , WARNING, risk of DANGER!
+precautions for use.
+These products must be only used by qualified and trained users. Â WARNING, risk of DANGER!
 The operator must refer to these instructions whenever this danger symbol appears. i Useful information or hint to read.
-A CAUTION!
+F CAUTION!
 Risk of electric shock.
 The voltage at the parts marked with this symbol may be dangerous. • Important instructions to read and to fully understand.
 Equipment is protected by double insulation.
-Kensington anti-theft system. ~~ USB socket.
-0 The product has been declared recyclable after analysis of its life cycle in accordance with the ISO14040 standard. ᆣ Ground/Earth.
-C€ The CE marking guarantees conformity with European directives and with regulations covering EMC. % Must not be applied to or removed from bare conductors carrying dangerous voltages.
+Kensington anti-theft system. - å USB socket.
+4 The product has been declared recyclable after analysis of its life cycle in accordance with the ISO14040 standard. ᆣ Ground/Earth.
+C€ The CE marking guarantees conformity with European directives and with regulations covering EMC.
+(Must not be applied to or removed from bare conductors carrying dangerous voltages.
 Type B current sensor as per EN 61010-2-032.
 X The trash can with a line through it means that in the European Union, the product must undergo selective 4 Application or withdrawal authorized on conductors carrying dangerous voltages.
-Type A current sensor per disposal for the recycling of electric and electronic material, in compliance with Directive WEEE 2002/96/EC.
+Type A current sensor per IEC 61010-2-032. disposal for the recycling of electric and electronic material, in compliance with Directive WEEE 2002/96/EC.